Emily Pritchard answers your burning questions relating to duty and the establishment of trusts. […]

 - conversely, the trustee’s minutes refer to Ms Perry’s removal as a trustee;

 - there was no formal removal document and no written notice to Ms Perry of her removal as trustee;

 - there was no document advising the other trustee of Ms Perry’s removal;

 - there was no formal appointment document which effected the appointment of Ms Nicholson as trustee;

 - regardless of these procedural defects, the trustee’s minutes of the meeting were sufficient to remove Ms Perry and to appoint Ms Nicholson.
 The signature of the minutes by all parties was enough to establish that each of them had been advised of the removal and appointment as was required by the trust deed.

 Perry v Nicholson is a timely reminder to strictly follow the terms of a trust deed when making changes to the trust structure – whether it be a change of trustee or any other alteration.
 Had the changes in this case been properly documented in accordance with the deed, the time and considerable expense incurred in litigation could have been avoided.

 It is also worth pointing out that ultimately, the court chose to apply a substance over form approach.
 Had the court followed some earlier cases and used a literal approach the result could have been very different.

 The Perry v Nicholson case, plus other legal challenges, broadly offer four major lessons for both advisers and trustees:

-Please call us on 1800 773 477 or email Stephen Harvey if you would like further insight or assistance with your trust deeds.
+Please call us on 1800 773 477 or email Legal Services if you would like further insight or assistance with your trust deeds.